 Verification of copy

-91. (1) A copy of an entry in a banker's book shall not be received in evidence unless it is further proved that the copy has been examined with the original entry and is correct.
+91. A copy of an entry in a banker's book shall not be received in evidence unless it is certified to be a true copy of the entry in such manner as is approved by the court.